 Why does the Funnel Analysis Report include all previous status changes?

 The Funnel Analysis Report must include all the previous statuses that the entry was in.
 This means that for each entity that was in the "Open" category at some point in the reporting period, we show its entire progress from the first status in the "Open" category, even if those changes occurred outside of the reporting period.

-The reason is, if we didn't include all previous statuses for each entry, it would lead to an inconsistent display.
-As a simple example, let's say the statuses are First Meeting, Second Meeting, Third Meeting, and Fourth Meeting.
+- Example: Let's say the status options are: First Meeting, Second Meeting, Third Meeting, and Fourth Meeting.
 If there was 1 entry added to First Meeting and 2 entries added to Fourth Meeting with no other changes:

-- The funnel would not end up looking like a funnel (it will be larger in the middle than at the top).
+- The funnel would not end up looking like a funnel (it will be larger in the middle than at the end).

-Therefore, even if the entry was only put in First Meeting and then Fourth Meeting, it would be recorded as if it had moved through all four statuses.
+- Therefore, if the entry was initially placed in First Meeting and then skipped to Fourth Meeting, it would be recorded as if it had moved through all four statuses.